mozilla/MozDef/docs/source/alert_development_guide.rst

     'unauth_ssh.AlertUnauthSSH': {'schedule': crontab(minute='*/1')},
   }

-The format is 'pythonfilename.classname': {'schedule': crontab(timeunit='*/x')} and you can use any celery time unit (minute, hour) and any schedule that makes sense for your environment.
+The format is 'pythonfilename.classname': {'schedule': crontab(timeunit='*/x')} and you can use any celery time unit (minute, hour) along with any schedule that makes sense for your environment.
-Alerts don't take much resource to execute, typically sub second so it's easiest to start by running them every minute.
+Alerts don't take many resources to execute, typically finishing in sub second times, so it's easiest to start by running them every minute.

 How to run the alert in the docker containers
 ----------------------------------------------